-My name is Brian Meiggs and I live in Washington, D.C. with my dog, Rocky (below).
+My name is Brian Meiggs and I live in Washington, D.C.
 I launched Millennial Money Guide in January of 2016 in order to share my experience and knowledge in finance and entrepreneurship.
-In addition to being a millennial money blogger, I work full-time as an Accountant in downtown D.C.
-I enjoy fitness, traveling, sports, minimalism, crossing items off my bucket list and spending time with close friends and family.
+In addition to being a millennial money blogger, I enjoy fitness, traveling, sports, minimalism, crossing items off my bucket list and spending time with close friends and family.

 Growing up, I also was always very resourceful.
 I used my resources to my advantage and always seemed to find ways to make money with relative ease.
 For example, I managed to make thousands of dollars just by flipping iPhones.
 That didn’t seem like a viable career so I went off to study Finance at Virginia Commonwealth University.

-Fast forward to post-graduation.
-I had a few job offers, but managed to accept one in Washington, D.C. area where I was born and raised.
-I graduated with $30,000 in student loan debt which was… alarming.
+I graduated and was thrilled to finally experience the “real world.”
+I did my due diligence and applied for few dozen jobs that caught my eye.
+Thankfully, I landed a few job offers but ultimately accepted one in Washington, D.C. area, where I was born and raised.
+Things got real, I graduated with $30,000 in student loan debt which was… alarming.

-I became really frugal those months after graduation.
-With the purpose of paying off my debt and start building a positive net worth.
-I spent a few days figuring out what expenses I am able to cut (netflix, streaming services, etc) and how to minimize spending.
-I formulated and created a STRICT budget in which I can save money and those savings went towards paying off my student loans.
+I became really frugal those few months after graduation.
+With the intent of paying off my debt as quickly as possible and start building a positive net worth.
+I spent a few days figuring out what expenses I am able to cut (Netflix, streaming services, etc) and how to minimize spending.
+I formulated and created a strictbudget in which I saved money and those savings went towards paying off my student loans.

-Along with the bi-weekly payments coming in from my salary banking job, I developed multiple streams of income by continuing dabbling in the stock market and different side hustles.
+Along with the bi-weekly payments coming in from my salaried position, I developed multiple streams of income by continuing dabbling in the stock market and different side hustles.
 I managed to pay off $30,000 of student loans in just 12 months after graduating college.

 The biggest factor in battling debt was ultimately paying more than the monthly minimum.
 At times, I would be making $1000 or up to $4000 lump sum payments when the minimum was only $300!
 Got a bonus check?
 The entire amount went towards paying down those pesky student loans.